Current as of Fall 2014

 **This policy does not define "available."
 For example if a student is writing a paper and there is an "exam emergency," the student writing a paper is not expected to vacate the computer for the emergency.
 Again, we expect students to manage this policy as a privilege.

-3. To the extent available, Law School printers may be used to print in-class exams.
+3. To the extent available, Law School printers may be used to print papers.

 5. Students who write their exams on a computer will upload their exam to MyLaw (in the case of technical failure causing MyLaw to be unavailable, students would instead copy exam to a thumb-drive for submission) [see footnotes 1&2 below] at the completion of the examination period.
 The electronic version must be readable by a system using a Microsoft Windows operating system and the student's answer file must be written in either Word or WordPerfect or a product that can be opened by Microsoft.
 Any student failing to hand in either a written or printed and submit a copy of his or her exam to MyLaw at the conclusion of the time allotted will be considered to have failed to complete the examination.
 Thumbdrives become property of the Law School.